April 29, 2019

 There are many paths you could take to become an Agile Coach.
 Below I share some recommendations about how to do that along with a little bit about my own agile journey as context.

-And as a bonus, I’ve invited several experienced agile coaches to share their tips for people interested in becoming agile coaches.
+And as a bonus, I’ve invited several experienced agile coaches to share their tips for people who want to become an agile coach.
 So you will get to hear from a dozen practicing agile coaches.

 But first, let’s take a look at why I think there are going to be a lot of people wanting to become an Agile Coach.

 Agile coaching is a great job for those who have the skills and temperament.
 Back in 2019, Indeed.com listed Agile Coach as one of the top 25 best jobs in the US.
 Agile Coach was the highest paid of those “best jobs” with an average annual salary of $161K back in 2019.
 In 2021, ZipRecruiter is showing the average annual salary slightly lower at $154K.

 So yes, it seems that Agile Coaching is a pretty attractive role and I would expect more people to show interest or become agile coaches.
 It is going to be a gold rush!
 And there are going to be a lot of new “agile coaches” getting in on the gold, as we can see has already occurred.